grame-cncm/faustdoc/mkdocs/docs/manual/tools.md

    -swig : regenerates the C++ and the JAVA interface for the native portion of the app.
    -faust : only carries out the Faust compilation and install the generated C++ file in the JNI folder.
    -reuse : preserves build directory and reuse it to speedup compilation.
-   -soundfile : when compiling a DSP using the 'soundfile' primitive, add required resources -install : once compilation is over, installs the generated apk on the Android device connected to the computer -debug : activates verbose output
+   -soundfile : when compiling a DSP using the 'soundfile' primitive, add required resources.
+   -install : once compilation is over, installs the generated apk on the Android device connected to the computer -debug : activates verbose output
    Faust options : any faust option (e.g. -vec -vs 8...).
 See the faust compiler documentation.